 Opera engagements of the season 2018/19 include his debut at the Theater an der Wien in a new production of Händel’s Teseo.
 He will also have his debut at the Opéra de Paris (Palais Garnier) in a new production of Scarlatti’s Il primo omicido (director Romeo Castellucci), both under the baton of René Jacobs.
 Benno Schachtner will sing this role again at the Concertgebouw Amsterdam.
 The countertenor will collaborate with the Freiburger Barockorchester, Hamburger Ratsmusik, Collegium 1704, RIAS Kammerchor, Helsinki Baroque Orchestra, Thomanerchor and Gewandhausorchester Leipzig.
+He will also appear at the Elbphilharmonie Hamburg and at the Festspiele Mecklenburg-Vorpommern.
 Recordings will bring him to Bachakademie Stuttgart a.o.

 Opera engagements of the season 2017/18 included a scenic version of Bach’s Johannes-Passion at Oper Leipzig, the title role in the new production of Philip Glass‘ Echnathon at Oper Bonn, the scenic production of And You Must Suffer (Bach, Johannes-Passion) with B’Rock Gent in Rouen as well as King Arthur with René Jacobs conducting at Deutsche Staatsoper Berlin.
 Concert engagements brought him to Hamburg, Helsinki, Montreal, Prag and Stuttgart a.o.